Urwissen/urwissen.github.io/README.md

 # First GitHub Page Upload

-This project was one of my first to learn HTML & CSS
+This project was one of my first to learn HTML & CSS in my [MIMO](https://getmimo.com) Coding path.

 ## Demo 👉 [Click Here](https://urwissen.github.io) 👈